 The majority of flood policies are written by FEMA’s National Flood Insurance Program (NFIP), though a small number of private insurance companies offer flood coverage as well.

 NFIP policies can be acquired through insurance companies and insurance agents.
 For example, a homeowner can purchase flood insurance through an insurance company like GEICO or Progressive, but they simply act as the middleman — the coverage itself is provided through the federal government.
-If you’re already a policyholder with a homeowners policy and need flood insurance, your current insurer may be able to provide NFIP coverage.
+If you’re already a policyholder with a homeowners policy and need flood insurance, your current insurer may be able to provide NFIP coverage at a reasonable cost.

 FEMA backs a number of private insurance companies, allowing them to write and offer flood coverage under their own name.
 While it gives these companies some autonomy, carriers that fall under the Write Your Own (WYO) flood insurance program still depend on the government for funds through reinsurance.

 It’s not commonly available via most home insurance companies, but private flood insurance can be found via some smaller, regional insurers.
 In general, private flood policies tend to have higher coverage limits and some additional benefits that may not be available through the NFIP.

 Coverage through the National Flood Insurance Program is usually the default option for most homeowners, and there is a 30-day waiting period before your policy takes effect.
 Some private insurers may waive or shorten the waiting period.

 - Building coverage: $250,000 limit on replacement cost or actual cash value basis, whichever is less.
 On top of coverage for the building and its foundation, it also covers permanently installed appliances and features including central air conditioners, carpeting, water heaters, dishwashers, electrical and plumbing systems, bookcases, wallboard, paneling and window blinds.